rahul-gharat/dronahq-docs/docs/self-hosted-deployment/deployment-options/aws-ec2.md

    We need to open ports `80` (http) and `443` (https) so you can connect to the server from a browser, as well as port `22` (ssh) so that you can ssh into the instance to configure it and run DronaHQ.
 By default on a vanilla EC2, DronaHQ will run on port `8080`.

-9. Configure the storage volume to have atleast `60 GiB` of general purpose SSD.
+9. Configure the storage volume to have at least `60 GiB` of general purpose SSD.

 10. In the **Summary** section, click on **Launch Instance** to start your instance.